Ping! Your inbox just buzzed.

 Check out the corker below:

-If this was the case, this salesperson would not be selling coffee to her pals on Facebook, she’d be on her way to receive a f**king Nobel Prize for being the first person to ever defy the law of thermodynamics.
+If this was true, this salesperson would not be selling coffee to her pals on Facebook.
+She’d be on her way to receive a f**king Nobel Prize for being the first human to ever defy the law of thermodynamics.
 We are literally hardwired that way.
 It’s kinda like someone saying they have a product which can help you live without oxygen.
 (14)